fotinikafida/text-to-moodle/README.md

 # text-to-moodle

 This is a repository of educational .mbz resources, which can be restored to a Moodle or other lms environment.
 The main purpose of their development was to transform plain text files like .docx, .pdf, and plain .pptx  to dynamic/interactive items in an LMS environment, using incorporated Moodle authoring tools, in order to engage and make content tangible.
+The images, graphics and animations were designed from scratch by the creator of the object.
+A 5% of the  static fotos from the draft-in-text material only was preserved.

 ## Intended audience
 Teachers and art teachers of primary and secondary education.